Heinrichvdw/FeedbackTriage/README.md

 ### Mock Mode

 If you don't have an OpenAI API key, the application will run in mock mode, providing deterministic analysis outputs based on the feedback text.
+This is useful for local development and CI tests.

 ### Database Schema